UBC is committed to providing a safe, supportive, and inclusive living and learning environment, with resources and services to support all students.

-Discrimination is treatment that burdens or disadvantages someone with no reasonable justification and where these disadvantages are related to one’s race, colour, place of origin, ancestry, sexual orientation, gender identity or gender expression, mental disability, physical disability, sex, age, religion, family status, and marital status.
+Discrimination is treatment that burdens or disadvantages someone with no reasonable justification, where these disadvantages are related to one’s race, colour, place of origin, ancestry, sexual orientation, gender identity or gender expression, mental disability, physical disability, sex, age, religion, family status, and marital status.
 Discrimination involves unfair or different treatment for reasons unrelated to academic or employment performance.

-It can be a comment or behaviour that is unwelcome or that has a negative impact on the person whether the person intended it or not.
+Discrimination can be a comment or behaviour that is unwelcome or that has a negative impact on the person whether the person intended it or not.
 Harassment can be either a single, serious incident or a pattern of related, repeated incidents.

 Examples of discrimination include: